Back to all posts

 Troubleshooting common garbage disposal problems in a kitchen sink.

 That sudden, jarring silence when you flip the switch.
 The low, angry hum of a motor that won’t turn.
-The unwelcome puddle of water in the cabinet under your sink.
-These are the classic signs that your garbage disposal needs attention, and each symptom points to a different cause.
-Figuring out what’s wrong is the first step toward a solution.
+The unwelcome puddle of water under your sink.
+These are the classic signs your garbage disposal needs attention, and each one points to a different cause.
+Figuring out the specific garbage disposal problem is the first step to a solution.
 Is it a simple power issue, a stubborn jam, or a failing seal?
-We’ll help you play detective by walking through the most common garbage disposal problems and solutions, so you can identify the culprit and find the right fix.
+We’ll help you play detective, walking through each common issue so you can identify the culprit and find the right fix.

 Key Takeaways